networknext/next/docs/operator_guide_to_aws_relays.md

 ## 1. The amazon config tool

-The purpose of the amazon config tool is to extract configuration data from your AWS account and get it into a form where it can be used in terraform to create relays in AWS.
+The purpose of the amazon config tool is to extract configuration data from your AWS account and get it into a form where it can be used to create relays.

 The amazon config tool is run automatically when you run `next config` along with config for other sellers, but if you want to run the amazon config by itself, just go: